Teja-Sanaka/UMBC-DATA606-Capstone/docs/Resume.md

 ## Summary

-Aspiring Data Science professional looking to work as an intern for a forward-thinking company where my skills and abilities can be leveraged for mutual growth and success.
+Aspiring Data Science professional looking to work for a forward-thinking company where my skills and abilities can be leveraged for mutual growth and success.

 ---